canonical/mir/doc/sphinx/reference/continuous-integration.md

 ## Sanitizer runs

-In addition to the above, for every push to `main` we build and run the tests using the following
+In addition to the above, for every merge to `main` we build and run the tests using the following
 sanitizers:

 - **Undefined Behaviour**
-  This is now enforced, and no undefined behaviour is reported by ubsan.
+  Building with UndefinedBehaviourSanitizer enabled reports no undefined behaviour, it would be a CI failure otherwise.
 - **Address Sanitizer**
   As we have some fixing to do here, we run those builds - but don't enforce the problems reported.
 - **Thread Sanitizer**